staceybrandsma/staceybrandsma.github.io/docs/README.md

 - Award: outstanding work during COVID-19 pandemic.

 ## Data Scientist ~ Johnson & Johnson
-_June 2018 to April 2020_
+_June 2018 to April 2020_\
 I worked on the Advanced Analytics Data Science team within J&J.  My main project was developing a model and visualization for detecting suspicious orders in controlled pharmaceutical substances.
-Additionally, I worked with the the Data Analytics & Acquisition team within the Logistics Product Line of Johnson & Johnson supply chain, supporting pharmaceuticals, medical devices, and consumer products.
+Additionally, I worked with the the Data Analytics & Acquisition team, supporting pharmaceuticals, medical devices, and consumer products.
-This team is responsible for developing new initiatives in analytics to make the supply chain more efficient and effective.
 - Modelled and visualized anomalies for controlled substances.
 - Built shiny app for visualizing advanced statistical concepts to business partners.
 - Modelled and predicted promotion timing and efficacy for seasonal consumer products.